Caribbean360

-Caribbean360 is the largest online news aggregator for the Caribbean.
-Started in 2005, it is based in Bridgetown, Barbados.
-Specializing in news sources from the nations of the Caribbean Community, it competes with One Caribbean Media and the Caribbean Net News.
+Caribbean360 was a large online news aggregator for the Caribbean.
+It launched in 2005 and ran through May 2020.
+It was based in Bridgetown, Barbados.
+Specializing in news sources from the nations of the Caribbean Community, it competed with websites like One Caribbean Media and the Caribbean Net News.
 As of 2009, it drew from 35 print and electronic publishers in 28 countries.
+Its content was free to access.